 “This is an auspicious animal called chüeh-tua.
 It is capable of speaking all the world’s languages, it loves life and abhors bloodshed.
 This is a happy omen sent down by Heaven to warn your Majesty.
 You are Heaven’s eldest son, and all the men under Heaven are your children.
 Pray accept the will of Heaven and preserve the people’s lives.”

 That very day the Emperor withdrew the army.
-Man and beast are seldom involved in the realm of diplomacy, but in this case the fate of a nation might well have rested on the horn of a rhinoceros from India.
+Man and beast are seldom involved in the realm of diplomacy, but in this case the fate of a nation might well have rested on the horn of a rhinoceros.

 Marco Polo – Unicorn